code-423n4/2021-11-overlay/README.md

 - Market impact fee charged on the size of the position entered into

-Initial data streams to be offered as markets on Overlay will be Uniswap V3 price feeds and Balancer V2 price feeds (TWAPs).
+Initial data streams to be offered as markets on Overlay will be Uniswap V3 price feeds (TWAPs).

 # Contracts